avtar/gpii-automation/README.md

 * Create the GPIITestUser
 * Configure a logon script for GPIITestUser and set Windows to log in to that user on startup
 * Restart the machine
-* On startup, log in GPIITestUser, grab GPII from GitHub, build, and run the tests
+* On startup, log in GPIITestUser, and start the Jenkins slave agent

+### Run the tests

+On the master Jenkins, run the "Test GPII" job.

 TODO
 ----

 * Move everything that we can move to the provisioning script -- minimize what needs to be installed by hand
-* Test result reporting
+* Use the Jenkins Job Builder to configure Jenkins
 * jqUnit-node.js.patch is a temporary hack -- the proper fix is to modify jqUnit-node.js to make color optional or only if running on a tty and hopefully https://github.com/joyent/node/issues/3584 is fixed on latest Nodejs